PUNKU-AI/punku-embedded-chat/README.md

 # PUNKU.AI Embedded Chat ⛓️

-Welcome to the Langflow Embedded Chat repository! 🎉
+Welcome to the PUNKU.AI Embedded Chat repository! 🎉

-The Langflow Embedded Chat is a powerful web component that enables seamless communication with the [Langflow ⛓️](https://github.com/logspace-ai/langflow).
-This widget provides a chat interface, allowing you to integrate Langflow ⛓️ into your web applications effortlessly.
+The PUNKU.AI Embedded Chat is a powerful web component that enables seamless communication with the [PUNKU.AI app](https://app.punku.ai).
+This widget provides a chat interface, allowing you to integrate PUNKU.AI into your web applications effortlessly.

 ## Features

 🌟 Seamless Integration: Easily integrate the Langflow Widget into your website or web application with just a few lines of JavaScript.

-🚀 Interactive Chat Interface: Engage your users with a user-friendly chat interface, powered by Langflow's advanced language understanding capabilities.
+🚀 Interactive Chat Interface: Engage your users with a user-friendly chat interface, powered by PUNKU's advanced language understanding capabilities.

 🎛️ Customizable Styling: Customize the appearance of the chat widget to match your application's design and branding.